Role Of The Lawyer In A Real Estate Purchase In Ontario

 LEGAL FEES, DISBURSEMENTS, “ADJUSTMENTS,” CLOSING FUNDS.

 Your lawyer should quote a block fee for professional services for all aspects of the transaction.
-Expect this figure to be firm unless something very unusual happens, such as a Court application.
-Your lawyer should also give you an estimate of the disbursements, which are the lawyer’s expenses over and above fees.
+Expect this figure to be firm unless something unusual happens, such as a Court application.
+Your lawyer should also estimate the disbursements, which are the lawyer’s expenses over and above fees.
 “Disbursements” include the Title Insurance premium, the cost of a title search, government charges to register documents, Land Transfer Tax, HST, courier charges, and the like.

 Your lawyer can also prepare you for Adjustments on closing.
 Here are two examples of “Adjustments”: